camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03d-scripting.html.md

 ## Use Scripts as Conditions

 As an alternative to expression language, camunda BPM allows you to use scripts as `conditionExpression` of conditional sequence flows.
-Therefore the `language` attribute  of the `conditionExpression` element has to be set to the desired scripting language.
-The script source code is the text content of the element as with expression language.
-Another way to specify the script source code is to define an external source like described in the [script source section](ref:#process-engine-scripting-script-source).
+To do that, the `language` attribute of the `conditionExpression` element has to be set to the desired scripting language.
+The script source code is the text content of the element, as with expression language.
+Another way to specify the script source code is to define an external source as described in the [script source section](ref:#process-engine-scripting-script-source).

-The following example shows some usages of scripts as conditions.
-The groovy variable `status` is a process variable which is available inside the script.
+The following example shows usage of scripts as conditions.
+The Groovy variable `status` is a process variable which is available inside the script.

 ```xml